kedro-org/kedro/docs/source/data/how_to_create_a_custom_dataset.md

 [Kedro supports many datasets](/kedro_datasets) out of the box, but you may find that you need to create a custom dataset.
 For example, you may need to handle a proprietary data format or filesystem in your pipeline, or perhaps you have found a particular use case for a dataset that Kedro does not support.
 This tutorial explains how to create a custom dataset to read and save image data.

-## AbstractDataSet
+## AbstractDataset

-For contributors, if you would like to submit a new dataset, you must extend the [`AbstractDataSet` interface](/kedro.io.AbstractDataset) or [`AbstractVersionedDataSet` interface](/kedro.io.AbstractVersionedDataset) if you plan to support versioning.
+For contributors, if you would like to submit a new dataset, you must extend the [`AbstractDataset` interface](/kedro.io.AbstractDataset) or [`AbstractVersionedDataset` interface](/kedro.io.AbstractVersionedDataset) if you plan to support versioning.
 It requires subclasses to override the `_load` and `_save` and provides `load` and `save` methods that enrich the corresponding private methods with uniform error handling.
-It also requires subclasses to override `_describe`, which is used in logging the internal information about the instances of your custom `AbstractDataSet` implementation.
+It also requires subclasses to override `_describe`, which is used in logging the internal information about the instances of your custom `AbstractDataset` implementation.

 ## Scenario